-They emerged along with the dilemma: is it lawful to reclassify the above transactions - despite the fact that they have been already reported - from hedging to the speculative portfolios?
+They emerged along with the dilemma: is it lawful to reclassify the above transactions - despite the fact that they have already been reported - from hedging to the speculative portfolios?

-Or, given these transaction have been already included in the reports under EMIR and MiFID II, any change and transition between the hedging/speculation flags is impossible?
+Or, given these transaction have been already included in the reports under EMIR and MiFID II, is any change and transition between the hedging/speculation flags impossible?

-There is also the issue involved: whether the trader must - irrevocably - determine the allocation of the trade to the applicable portfolio at the inception of the transaction, or there is “a grace period” (but how long?) to change the decision.
+There is also further issue involved: whether the trader must - irrevocably - determine the allocation of the trade to the applicable portfolio at the inception of the transaction, or there is “a grace period” (but how long?) to change the decision.